Traffic violations reciprocity: European Union

-The EU is working on conventions for the mutual recognition and enforcement of penalties for road traffic offences and driver disqualifications by the jurisdictions of member countries.
+In the European Union, the European directive facilitating cross-border exchange of information and mutual assistance on road-safety-related traffic offences to collect fines and driver disqualifications by the jurisdictions of member countries across borders within all member countries only focus on 18 road-safety-related traffic offences.

 France

 France has an agreement with Spain and Switzerland for recognition of licence points and suspension and is working on agreements with other countries, especially the UK.